Key takeaways:

 • No guest access.
 Even the best key cards and fobs must be near an access reader to open doors.
 With a fob or card system, there’s no way for residents to grant access to guests remotely.
 To circumvent this issue, choose a system that offers multiple credential methods, such as a smartphone.
 That way, tenants can let in visitors remotely.

-• Accepts multiple credentials.
-Equipped with 5GHz WiFi and RFID capabilities, the ButterflyMX access control system accepts different types of credentials.
-Choose between PIN codes, key cards, key fobs, and mobile phones.
+• Multiple ways to open the door.
+Equipped with 5GHz WiFi and RFID capabilities, the ButterflyMX Access Control System accepts different keys, fobs, app-based access, and even vehicle stickers for gated properties.
 So, instead of finding a key fob replacement for your apartment or commercial space, you can offer alternative credentials.

 • Remote management.
-Manage users, credentials, audit logs, or even grant access from anywhere using the ButterflyMX mobile app.
-It’s simple and easy to use, giving staff the ability to work remotely if necessary.
+The ButterflyMX OS, our powerful cloud-based dashboard, allows you to manage users, credentials, audit logs, and even grant access from anywhere.
+It’s simple and easy to use, allowing staff to work remotely if necessary.

 Profile image for Ferdison Cayetano